 Van Damme State Park

-For millions of years, the shifting tectonic plates under the ocean have been pushing up layers of soil and sedimentary rock forming the iconic cliffs and mountains on the coast.
+For millions of years, the shifting tectonic plates under the ocean have been pushing up layers of soil and sedimentary rock forming the iconic cliffs and mountains on the Mendocino Coast.
 There are five distinct layers, or terraces, on the coast.
 The farther the terrace from the ocean, the older it is.
 The oldest terrace, the fifth, is estimated to be 500,000 years old.
 Each terrace, as it is formed under the ocean, accrues a variety of different nutrients.
 After the terrace is pushed above the surface of the ocean, it retains these unique nutrients.
 Because different forms of ecological life require different nutrients, the plant life on each terrace is distinct from the life found on another terrace.

 In the Van Damme pygmy forest, there is a handicap accessible boardwalk.
 All visitors should use this boardwalk because of the highly sensitive nature of the forest.
 Each plant fights to survive on a daily basis, and walking on the soil can cause irreparable damage to the roots beneath.